Enumeration of Autocatalytic Subsystems in Large Chemical Reaction Networks: Additional Computational Data

 \paragraph{\emph{Methanosarcina Barkeri} model} This CRN consists of $628$ metabolites and $690$ \cite{bordbar_iabrbc283_2011}.
 Again, we only provide the species identifier.
 The assignment to the full names can be found at \url{http://bigg.ucsd.edu/models/iAF692/metabolites}.
-The list contains the metabolites from cytosol (c) and extracellular
+The list contains metabolites from the cytosol (c) and the extracellular space (e):

-\begingroup M\_f420\_2\_c, M\_trnathr\_c, M\_h\_c, M\_h\_e, M\_f430p2\_c, M\_f420\_3\_c, M\_imp\_c, M\_s\_c, M\_cu2\_c, M\_dctp\_c, M\_dtdp\_c,M\_trnaser\_c, M\_trnaarg\_c, M\_so3\_e, M\_trnaile\_c, M\_pppi\_c, M\_cobya\_c, M\_mma\_e, M\_ctp\_c, M\_ni2\_c, M\_dma\_e, M\_f420\_1\_c, M\_ala\_\_L\_e, M\_trnagly\_c, M\_dcdp\_c, M\_tma\_e, M\_nmn\_c, M\_itp\_c, M\_h2\_c, M\_cd2\_e, M\_btn\_c, M\_dcmp\_c, M\_dudp\_c, M\_no2\_c, M\_cmp\_c, M\_tsul\_c, M\_dgtp\_c, M\_ch4\_e, M\_cobalt2\_c, M\_cbi\_e, M\_nh4\_c, M\_adp\_c, M\_n2\_e, M\_nad\_c, M\_f420\_0\_c, M\_cd2\_c, M\_co2\_c, M\_dtmp\_c, M\_trnatrp\_c, M\_trnalys\_c, M\_camp\_c, M\_trnagln\_c, M\_ca2\_c, M\_k\_e, M\_h2s\_c, M\_f420\_5\_c, M\_trnaasp\_c, M\_mg2\_c, M\_co\_c, M\_f420\_4\_c, M\_pi\_c, M\_dttp\_c, M\_f390a\_c, M\_o2\_c, M\_f420\_6\_c, M\_nadh\_c, M\_trnaala\_c, M\_ind3ac\_e, M\_dgdp\_c, M\_h2o\_c, M\_cdp\_c, M\_f390g\_c, M\_fe2\_c, M\_meoh\_e, M\_com\_c, M\_dms\_e, M\_o2s\_c, M\_f420\_2h2\_c, M\_datp\_c, M\_cu2\_e, M\_cl\_e, M\_na1\_e, M\_hco3\_c, M\_so3\_c, M\_trnamet\_c, M\_pac\_e, M\_alac\_\_S\_e, M\_co1dam\_c, M\_dadp\_c, M\_gtp\_c, M\_trnaval\_c, M\_coa\_c, M\_nadp\_c, M\_thmpp\_c, M\_ppi\_c, M\_f430p1\_c, M\_glyald\_e, M\_trnacys\_c, M\_fmn\_c, M\_thm\_c, M\_thmmp\_c, M\_f420\_7\_c, M\_dcamp\_c, M\_na1\_c, M\_nadph\_c, M\_actn\_\_R\_e, M\_atp\_c, M\_dutp\_c, M\_cob\_c, M\_co2dam\_c, M\_dnad\_c, M\_ump\_c, M\_cl\_c, M\_f430p3\_c, M\_damp\_c, M\_gmp\_c, M\_trnaglu\_c, M\_k\_c, M\_gdp\_c, M\_idp\_c, M\_s\_e, M\_trnaphe\_c, M\_f430\_c, M\_cbl1hbi\_e, M\_btn\_e, M\_ribflv\_c, M\_h2o2\_c, M\_udp\_c, M\_trnaleu\_c, M\_trnatyr\_c, M\_h2\_e M\_trnahis\_c, M\_unknown\_rbfdeg\_e, M\_amp\_c, M\_ca2\_e, M\_dump\_c, M\_unknown\_cbl1deg\_e, M\_ch4s\_e, M\_utp\_c, M\_trnapro\_c \endgroup
+\begingroup M\_f420\_2\_c, M\_trnathr\_c, M\_h\_c, M\_h\_e, M\_f430p2\_c, M\_f420\_3\_c, M\_imp\_c, M\_s\_c, M\_cu2\_c, M\_dctp\_c, M\_dtdp\_c,M\_trnaser\_c, M\_trnaarg\_c, M\_so3\_e, M\_trnaile\_c, M\_pppi\_c, M\_cobya\_c, M\_mma\_e, M\_ctp\_c, M\_ni2\_c, M\_dma\_e, M\_f420\_1\_c, M\_ala\_\_L\_e, M\_trnagly\_c, M\_dcdp\_c, M\_tma\_e, M\_nmn\_c, M\_itp\_c, M\_h2\_c, M\_cd2\_e, M\_btn\_c, M\_dcmp\_c, M\_dudp\_c, M\_no2\_c, M\_cmp\_c, M\_tsul\_c, M\_dgtp\_c, M\_ch4\_e, M\_cobalt2\_c, M\_cbi\_e, M\_nh4\_c, M\_adp\_c, M\_n2\_e, M\_nad\_c, M\_f420\_0\_c, M\_cd2\_c, M\_co2\_c, M\_dtmp\_c, M\_trnatrp\_c, M\_trnalys\_c, M\_camp\_c, M\_trnagln\_c, M\_ca2\_c, M\_k\_e, M\_h2s\_c, M\_f420\_5\_c, M\_trnaasp\_c, M\_mg2\_c, M\_co\_c, M\_f420\_4\_c, M\_pi\_c, M\_dttp\_c, M\_f390a\_c, M\_o2\_c, M\_f420\_6\_c, M\_nadh\_c, M\_trnaala\_c, M\_ind3ac\_e, M\_dgdp\_c, M\_h2o\_c, M\_cdp\_c, M\_f390g\_c, M\_fe2\_c, M\_meoh\_e, M\_com\_c, M\_dms\_e, M\_o2s\_c, M\_f420\_2h2\_c, M\_datp\_c, M\_cu2\_e, M\_cl\_e, M\_na1\_e, M\_hco3\_c, M\_so3\_c, M\_trnamet\_c, M\_pac\_e, M\_alac\_\_S\_e, M\_co1dam\_c, M\_dadp\_c, M\_gtp\_c, M\_trnaval\_c, M\_coa\_c, M\_nadp\_c, M\_thmpp\_c, M\_ppi\_c, M\_f430p1\_c, M\_glyald\_e, M\_trnacys\_c, M\_fmn\_c, M\_thm\_c, M\_thmmp\_c, M\_f420\_7\_c, M\_dcamp\_c, M\_na1\_c, M\_nadph\_c, M\_actn\_\_R\_e, M\_atp\_c, M\_dutp\_c, M\_cob\_c, M\_co2dam\_c, M\_dnad\_c, M\_ump\_c, M\_cl\_c, M\_f430p3\_c, M\_damp\_c, M\_gmp\_c, M\_trnaglu\_c, M\_k\_c, M\_gdp\_c, M\_idp\_c, M\_s\_e, M\_trnaphe\_c, M\_f430\_c, M\_cbl1hbi\_e, M\_btn\_e, M\_ribflv\_c, M\_h2o2\_c, M\_udp\_c, M\_trnaleu\_c, M\_trnatyr\_c, M\_h2\_e, M\_trnahis\_c, M\_unknown\_rbfdeg\_e, M\_amp\_c, M\_ca2\_e, M\_dump\_c, M\_unknown\_cbl1deg\_e, M\_ch4s\_e, M\_utp\_c, M\_trnapro\_c \endgroup